 About Twino

-Twino is a Latvian P2P platform, launched in August 2015, where investors can fund a variety of international and short-term consumer loans, earning a return of up to 12%.
+Twino is a Latvian P2P platform, launched in August 2015, on which investors have the opportunity to invest in consumer and property loans with an expected return of up to 12%.

-The P2P platform is backed by the SIA TWINO parent group, founded in 2009, which is one of the largest non-bank lenders in continental Europe.
+The P2P platform is backed by the SIA TWINO parent company (reorganised as ‘FINNO AS’ in August 2021), founded in 2009, which is one of the largest non-bank lenders in continental Europe.
 In October 2019, the group reached the milestone of EUR 1 billion in funded loans.
 In May 2022, this funding threshold was also reached on the Twino P2P platform.

-Due to its long history and the size of the company, Twino is among the biggest flagship platforms within the European P2P environment.
+Due to its long history and the size of the company, Twino is one of the heavyweights in the European P2P lending environment.
+Since September 2021, the platform has also been controlled by the financial supervisory authority in Latvia and regulated in accordance with MiFID II.

-Operationally, he also served as CEO of the P2P platform for a decade before handing over this position to Anastasija Oleinika in July 2019.
+Operationally, Armands was also CEO of the P2P platform for a decade before handing over this position to Anastasija Oleinika in July 2019.
+In the P2P lending environment, Armands is regarded as a well-connected businessman, entrepreneur and fintech enthusiast.

-Latvian Helvijs Henšelis has been CEO of TWINO Investments AS (legal name of the P2P platform) since November 2022.
-He already worked for the platform as Group Tax Manager between January 2018 and April 2021.
-Here is a conversation that we had for my podcast in May 2023:
+The Twino team is led by Latvian Helvijs Henšelis, who has been CEO of AS TWINO Investments since November 2022.
+He had already worked previously for the platform between January 2018 and April 2021 as Head of Group Tax Manager.

 Throughout the process of due diligence, investors should also have a look at the business model of a P2P platform as well as the overall financial situation.
 How does the company earn money?
 Does the platform operate profitably?
 And how well is the company positioned financially?
 In the following paragraphs of this Twino review, you can follow-up on those questions.